Skip the fried version and try this baked falafel with lemon tahini sauce! It’s healthier and just as flavorful with 530 calories per loaded sandwich!

-The patties are richly spiced with cumin, coriander, and a hit of spicy chili powder.
+These little patties are spiced with cumin, coriander, and a hit of chili powder.
 Each one crumbles and almost melts into the silky tahini.
-There’s a sharpness from the garlic and onion, a brightness from fresh parsley and lemon, and then a cool, satisfying tang from crumbled feta.
+There’s a savory-sharpness from the garlic and onion, a brightness from fresh parsley and lemon, and then a cool, satisfying tang from crumbled feta.
 Find the best, most authentic pita bread you can for this recipe.
-I recommend a buttery flatbread, warmed in the oven for a few minutes to soften and blister.
+I recommend a buttery flatbread, warmed in the oven for a few minutes to soften.

 Healthy baked falafel drizzled with a fresh tahini sauce all wrapped up in a pita with lettuce, tomato, and feta cheese!